supercid/techdocs-wiki-tmp/GraphQL:-Querying-Recommendations.md

 ### Fetching toplists

-The endpoint can be used to fetch toplist recommendations.
+The endpoint can be used to fetch toplist recommendations i.e. best-sellers.
 Toplists recommendations are either sorted by views or buys.

 ```graphql
 curl -0 -v -X GET https://api.nosto.com/v1/graphql \